 The Ritz was a landmark gay-themed play that managed to be both poignant and screamingly funny.
 Gaetano Proclo is a meek, straight businessman from Cleveland on the run from his brother-in-law, murderous mob boss Carmine Vespucci.
 Proclo flees to New York City, where he hides out at a Manhattan bathhouse, (The Ritz) not realizing that it's a gay bathhouse.
-Proclo suspects something is not quite right as he meets the oddball characters at the bathhouse, which include a fat fetishist, go-go boys, and a squeaky-voiced detective.
+Proclo suspects that something is not quite right as he meets the oddball characters at the bathhouse, which include a fat fetishist, go-go boys, and a squeaky-voiced detective.
 Performing at the establishment is Googie Gomez, a third-rate Puerto Rican lounge singer with Broadway aspirations and a fiery Latin temper.
-When Proclo realizes that he's staying at a gay bathhouse, he's horrified at first, but soon comes to accept his gay housemates.
-Then, Proclo's wife tracks him down and jumps to the wrong conclusion about his sexual preference!
+When Proclo realizes that he's staying at a gay bathhouse, he's horrified, but he soon comes to accept his gay housemates.
+Then, Proclo's wife tracks him down and jumps to the wrong conclusion about his sexuality!

 The Ritz opened on Broadway on January 20th, 1975, at the Longacre Theatre, and ran for 398 performances.
 Original cast mates Jack Weston, Rita Moreno, Jerry Stiller, F. Murray Abraham, Stephen Collins, and George Dzundza would reprise their roles a year later in an acclaimed feature film adaptation of the play, which was directed by Richard Lester.